 While 79% of families have e safety technology agreements with their children, only 6% of those are written agreements, which tend to have a higher success rate than verbal ones.

 But really, when you think about it, you just have to think of kids you know and you will have plenty of examples of kids on electronics with internet access.
 And I bet you few of those have strict verbal or written rules of use and safety established.
 I myself was guilty.
 Sure I had safety conversations with my kids but we didn’t really have strict e safety kids rules set.
 Honestly, it was a huge topic to begin to try to think about how to approach and what to say and to make sure I didn’t leave anything out.
+It is not enough to hope that you kids stay on youtube kids channels and stay out of trouble.
 That is why I love The Smart Talk.
 They have a lot of masterminds who are familiar with all sorts of technology and familiar with the risks and the best way to protect your family and they help you have The Smart Talk with your kids.

 The Smart Talk